theRealAph/ScopeLocals/README.md

 with thread local variables can lead to spaghetti-like coding, for example when used to return a hidden value from a method to some distant caller, far away in a deep call stack.
 This leads to code whose structure is hard to discern, let alone maintain.

+While using a thread local variable to store context seems reasonable at first, it suffers from unconstrained mutability.
+Any callee with access to ThreadLocal.get() also can call set() or even remove().
+This results in a kind of "action at a distance" where the relationship between a caller which sets the context is impossible to determine from the code alone.

 It is far better, then, to have the structure (of what?) exposed in the code, so that it is possible to write maintainable